Conferences, screening: attend the dedicated day around "The rescue of the Jews in Denmark"

 (Denmark, documentary, 19 min, Humanity in Action, Ministry of Foreign Affairs of Denmark, Embassy of Denmark Tel Aviv, 2023, vostf)

-In the presence of Bo Lidegaard, historian, former cultural advisor of Denmark in France, and Janus Møller Jensen, director of the Danish Jewish Museum
+In the presence of Bo Lidegaard, historian and former cultural advisor to Denmark in France, and Janus Møller Jensen, director of the Danish Jewish Museum

 Moderated by Francois Zimeray, lawyer, former ambassador of France to the Kingdom of Denmark.

-16:30 – Round table: The Rescue of the Jews of Denmark
+16:30 – Round table: Saving the Jews of Denmark

 In the presence of Pontus Rudberg, historian, associate professor, Uppsala University, Sweden, and Silvia Goldbaum Tarabini, historian-researcher at the National Archives of Denmark.